morremeyer/usb-print/README.md

 If you deploy it with the Docker image, it comes with [olbat/cupsd](https://github.com/olbat/dockerfiles/tree/master/cupsd) as a print server, too.

-Just plug your printer and follow the usage instructions below!
+Just plug your printer and follow the usage instructions below!h
 ## Usage

 You need to set the following environment variables: